nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### 10. Save and Load

 I will automatically save all of your recipes to a .txt file, "saveFile.txt", in the same directory where you ran the app.
-It loads the recipes when you start up Gordon.
+I'll load the recipes when you start up Gordon.

 > :exclamation: **Warning:** It is not advised to edit the save file directly unless you are very
 > familiar with the syntax of how the file structured.
 Misuse may cause the save file to be deleted